01-edu/public/subjects/mutability.en.md

 Increase by one the property age of `person` and set his contry to `'FR'`.

-### Important

-No need to copy `person` variable to your file.
+> No need to copy `person` variable to your file.
 It will be added during the test!

 ### Notions